pyeventsourcing/eventsourcing/docs/topics/tutorial/part2.rst

 methods of saved events' is how an application repository reconstructs aggregates from saved events when its ``get()`` is called.

+**COMMENT**
+Thus far, this page hasn't talked about applications - only aggregates and events.
+They were covered on page 1 of the tutorial and in more detail in part 3 - perhaps reference there?
+Either way, the fact is important - that ``application.save()`` re-runs the aggregate's event history.
+**END COMMENT**

 You can try all of this for yourself by copying the code snippets above.